 Master Clock System

-Three types of oscillator are available in the Master Clock System of the Sony PCM-3348HR; a crystal oscillator, a Voltage Controlled Crystal Oscillator (VCXO) and a Voltage Controlled Oscillator (VCO).
-The type of oscillator is selected according to the operational mode of the machine so that clock jitter is kept as low as possible, and sound quality maximized.
+Three types of oscillators are available in the Master Clock System of the Sony PCM-3348HR; a crystal oscillator, a Voltage Controlled Crystal Oscillator (VCXO) and a Voltage Controlled Oscillator (VCO).
+The type of oscillator is selected according to the operational mode of the machine so that clock jitter is kept as low as possible, and sound quality maximised.

 Dither Circuit